Mount Robson: Climbing

 The 1500 m Emperor Face on the northwest side provides the most formidable challenge to elite climbers on the mountain, though the more popular routes are the Kain route and the southeast face.

 The Kain route follows the first ascent's path up the entire length of the Robson Glacier from its terminus above Robson Pass to the upper northeast face and the summit ridge.

 Mount Robson has a high failure rate on climbing to the top, with only about 10% of attempts being successful.

-Although the mountain is under 4000 m, there is no easy way to the summit and bad weather commonly rebuffs most summit attempts.
+Although the mountain is under 4000 m, there is no easy way to the summit and bad weather commonly rebuffs summit attempts.

 The main routes on Mount Robson include: